infi-nl/coding-dojo-netcore/README.md

 Instead, your classes should ask for these "dependencies" in the constructor.
 Preferably you ask for them via an abstraction, typically an `interface`.
-The DI framework ("Container") will then provide specific implementations at it well pleases.
+The DI framework ("Container") will then provide specific implementations as it well pleases.
 For one, this allows you to swap out one implementation for the other, without changing the dependent class.

 Okay, enough theory.